The Transformation of Second Chances

 Richard McLemore II, is the Executive Director of McLemore Holdings.
 Located in Saint Paul, Minnesota, McLemore Holdings, is an African-American culturally inclusive organization, focused on providing holistic professional development workshops, renters and homebuyers educational courses, and healing circles – addressing the underlying psychosis behind criminal behavior.
 He is a three (3) time college graduate, most recently graduating from Metropolitan State University – with a Focus in Psychology.
 Prior to his current position, Richard was the Housing Director for Ujamaa Place; while simultaneously, acting as Program Manager for Alternatives to Violence Project-Minnesota.
 He dedicates his time, facilitating psychosocial workshops on mental and emotional healing, for practitioners at State and Federal prisons, juvenile facilities, and county jails across the nation; Richard is also a Circle Keeper with the city of Saint Paul’s “ETHOS” Diversion program.
 He founded the Community Diversion Program—an extension of the Juvenile Detention Alternatives Initiative (JDAI) to help curve juvenile incarceration rates in Minnesota.
 Richard is also on the Board of Directors for “We Are All Criminals” and in mist of writing his autobiography.

 Cheryl Reinhardt has been General Counsel for Zephyr Products since becoming an owner of the company in 1993.
 Together with her husband, Randy, who is CEO, they employ over 100 men who are currently incarcerated in Lansing Correctional Facility.
-These men receive a variety of job skills such as: AWS welding certifications, forklift training and certification, logistics management, manufacturing skills, computer-aided drafting skills, conflict resolution and other soft skills and work habits.
+These men receive a variety of job skills such as: AWS welding certifications, forklift training and certification, logistics management, manufacturing skills, computer-aided drafting skills, conflict resolution and other essential life skills and work habits.
 They leave Lansing Correctional Facility and Zephyr to become productive, contributing employees throughout Kansas and beyond.
 Recidivism consistently hovers below 5%, as compared with around 35% for the Kansas general prison population.
 They are able to pay room and board, and meet child support, victim’s fund and restitution obligations, as well as save money to help them get started as they reenter society.